section-engineering-education/engineering-education/content/articles/sales-forecasting-with-prophet/index.md

 Please find the complete code for this tutorial [here](https://colab.research.google.com/drive/1kmb4zguNvYZ4LqGQZAUhYgS_ZZNz-sMg?usp=sharing).

 ### Wrapping up
 That's sales forecasting using the Prophet model in a nutshell.
-This tutorial is meant to introduce you to time series forecasting using Prophet.
-This should only introduce you to how to use the model in a project and is in no way to be used for production purposes.
+This tutorial introduces you to time series forecasting using Prophet.
+It should only introduce you to how to use the model in a project, and is in no way to be used for production purposes.
 To use the model for production, you'll need to do more research on it.
-You can also take a look at the [Neural Prophet](https://neuralprophet.com/html/index.html) library which is an extension of Prophet as it adds neural networks to the mix.
+You can also read about the [Neural Prophet](https://neuralprophet.com/html/index.html) library.
+It is an extension of Prophet as it adds neural networks to the mix.

 ### Further reading
 - [Prophet](https://research.facebook.com/blog/2017/02/prophet-forecasting-at-scale/)